Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Application

 \section{Application}

-The proposed methodology is demonstrated on the multiphysics continuum hydrodynamics code FLAG \citep{flag2}, a deterministic computer model for high strain-rate and deformation responses for materials science.
-A large ensemble of $M=20000$ runs from FLAG is available for analysis, simulating an Aluminum sample impacted by an Aluminum flyer plate over a range of experimental conditions.
+The proposed methodology is demonstrated on the multiphysics continuum hydrodynamics code FLAG \citep{flag2}, a deterministic computer model for high-strain-rate and deformation responses for materials science.
+A large ensemble of $M=20000$ runs from FLAG is available for analysis, simulating an Aluminum sample impacted by an Aluminum flyer-plate over a range of experimental conditions.
 The ensembles span an 11-dimensional input space.
-Inputs include those for the Johnson-Cook strength model \citep{jcook} ($A$, $B$, $C$, $n_{JC}$, $m_{JC}$), the flyer impact velocity ($v_1$, $v_2$, $v_3$), and the material shear modulus ($G_1$, $\Delta_2$, $\Delta_3$).
-Simulator outputs are available for 3 ``shots" associated with varied flyer plate and sample thickness; referred to as shots \textit{104}, \textit{105}, and \textit{106}.
+Inputs include those for the Johnson-Cook strength model \citep{jcook} ($A$, $B$, $C$, $n_\text{JC}$, $m_\text{JC}$), the flyer impact velocity ($v_1$, $v_2$, $v_3$), and the material shear modulus ($G_1$, $\Delta_2$, $\Delta_3$).
+Simulator outputs are available for three ``shots" associated with varied flyer-plate and sample thickness; referred to as shots \textit{104}, \textit{105}, and \textit{106}.
 Each velocity and shear modulus parameter is associated with a single shot.

-The output of these simulations are 1-d profiles of the impacted sample free surface velocity over time.
+The output of a simulation is a 1D profile of the impacted sample's free surface velocity over time.
 In addition to the computer model output, data is available from a single field experiment for each of the shots \citep{al5083experiments}.
 This work explores emulating FLAG as well as using the experiment to calibrate these 11 parameters.
-Fig.~\ref{fig:Alfeatures} shows the 3 experimental shots in the left panel, and on the right, shot \textit{105}, along with a subset of the simulations.
+The aim is to deploy the emulator in an experimental facility where calibration can be done very quickly, enabling rapid updating with new experimental data.
+Fig.~\ref{fig:Alfeatures} shows the three experimental shots in the left panel, and on the right, shot \textit{105}, along with a subset of the simulations.

 A smaller ensemble of 1000 runs from FLAG, simulating the same experiments, was analyzed using the SVDGP model at great computational expense \citep{higdon_flyer_plate}.
 In their work, only 4 features along each curve were extracted for emulation and calibration.
-Using a Python implementation of the SVDGP model in the \texttt{SEPIA} package \citep{SEPIA}, we estimate that their calibration took up to 10 days of computing time.
-The supplementary material contains a comparison to their analysis using FlaGP and we find that competitive emulation and calibrated predictions can be achieved in a fraction of the time.
-Section \ref{sec:Al_example} presents a significantly more computationally tractable analysis for the large ensemble and uses the entire velocity curve sampled at 500 time points for emulation and calibration.
-The aim is to deploy the emulator in an experimental facility where calibration can be done very quickly, enabling rapid updating with new experimental data.
+Section \ref{sec:Al_example} presents a computationally tractable analysis for this significantly larger ensemble that uses the entire velocity curve sampled at $d_y=200$ time points for each shot.
+The analysis of this larger dataset would be computationally infeasible with the SVDGP model.